The z-DM distribution of fast radio bursts: Neglected effects

 In Section~\ref{sec:ingredients3}, we combine the intrinsic burst width $w_{\rm int}$ and scatter-broadening width $w_{\rm scat}$ into the incident width $w_{\rm inc}$.
 However, while $w_{\rm int}$ can reasonably be assumed to be independent of other FRB properties, it is plausible that $w_{\rm inc}$ will be correlated with both DM and/or $z$, and it will certainly be frequency-dependent.
 This is due to interstellar scattering, which is implicitly included through modelling of observed FRB widths, but is not explicitly accounted for as per e.g.\ \citet{Calebetal2016}.
 We largely avoid this question in this work by choosing surveys of similar frequency --- however, we consider evidence for such a correlation here.

 Most FRB searches have time resolutions in the range of 100\,$\mu$s--1\,ms, and resolving scattering tails from the intrinsic burst structure is difficult: \citet{Harry2020} are able to do this for only six of the 33 FRBs observed at the typically 1.26\,ms real-time resolution of ASKAP FRB searches.
-The broader time-frequency structure exhibited by many repeating FRBs \citep{CHIME2019c,CHIME2020a} however can often be resolved at these resolutions \citep[e.g.][]{Hessels2019}, while observations down to 10\,$\mu$s have revealed a 1\,GHz scattering time of only 24\,$\mu$s in FRB~121102, which is obtained indirectly from the measured scintillation bandwidth \citep{Michilli2018_121102}.
+The broader time-frequency structure exhibited by many repeating FRBs \citep{CHIME2019c,CHIME2020a,CHIME_catalog1_2021} however can often be resolved at these resolutions \citep[e.g.][]{Hessels2019}, while observations down to 10\,$\mu$s have revealed a 1\,GHz scattering time of only 24\,$\mu$s in FRB~121102, which is obtained indirectly from the measured scintillation bandwidth \citep{Michilli2018_121102}.

 The most reliable way to resolve these two contributions is to use time--frequency data at the Nyquist resolution.
 ASKAP \citep{Cho2020,Day2020} and UTMOST \citep{Farah2018,Farah2019} have analysed such data for six FRBs each.
-Bursts were found to have strong sub-burst structures down to 50\,$\mu$s, with intrinsic widths as low as 10\,ms. Scattering was conclusively measured for a total of four ASKAP FRBs, being in the range 40\,$\mu$s--3.3\,ms at 1.27\,GHz, while for 181112, it was at most 20\,$\mu$s.
+Bursts were found to have strong sub-burst structures down to 50\,$\upmu$s.
+Scattering was conclusively measured for a total of four ASKAP FRBs, being in the range 40\,$\mu$s--3.3\,ms at 1.27\,GHz, while for 181112, it was at most 20\,$\mu$s.
 UTMOST FRBs had 835\,MHz scattering times of 4\,$\mu$s--30\,ms, with one upper limit at 0.2\,ms.

 Clearly, there is a broad distribution of FRB intrinsic widths and scattering times.
 There are general effects that this distribution can have on the DM-$z$ distribution of FRBs.

 The most complicated potential interaction of scattering and the intrinsic width is one that is dependent on the exact position of the FRB in DM--z space.